SL-1: Cleanup

-General Electric was tasked with the removal of the reactor vessel and the dismantling and cleanup of the contaminated buildings at the SL-1 project site.
+General Electric was hired to remove the reactor vessel and dismantle and clean up the contaminated buildings at the SL-1 project site.
 The site was cleaned from 1961 to 1962, removing the bulk of the contaminated debris and burying it.
 The massive cleanup operation included the transport of the reactor vessel to a nearby "hot shop" for extensive analysis.
-Other items of less importance were either disposed of or transported to decontamination sites for various kinds of cleaning.
+Other items of less importance were disposed of or transported to decontamination sites for various kinds of cleaning.
 About 475 people took part in the SL-1 site cleanup, including volunteers from the U.S. Army and the Atomic Energy Commission.

 The recovery operation included clearing the operating room floor of radioactive debris.
 The extremely high radiation areas surrounding the reactor vessel and the fan room directly above it contributed to the difficulty of recovering the reactor vessel.
 Remotely operated equipment, cranes, boom trucks, and safety precautions had to be developed and tested by the recovery team.
 Radiation surveys and photographic analysis was used to determine what items needed to be removed from the building first.
 Powerful vacuum cleaners, operated manually by teams of men, collected vast quantities of debris.
 The manual overhead crane above the operating floor was used to move numerous heavy objects weighing up to 19600 lbs for them to be dumped out onto the ground outside.
 Hot spots up to 400 R/hr were discovered and removed from the work area.

 With the operating room floor relatively clean and radiation fields manageable, the manual overhead crane was employed to do a trial lift of the reactor vessel.
 The crane was fitted with a dial-type load indicator and the vessel was lifted a few inches.
 The successful test found that the estimated 23000 lb vessel plus an unknown amount of debris weighed about 26000 lbs.
 After removing a large amount of the building structure above the reactor vessel, a 60-ton Manitowoc Model 3900 crane lifted the vessel out of the building into an awaiting transport cask attached to a tractor-trailer combination with a low-boy 60-ton capacity trailer.
 After raising or removing 45 power lines, phone lines, and guy wires from the proposed roadway, the tractor-trailer, accompanied by numerous observers and supervisors, proceeded at about 10 mph to the ANP Hot Shop (originally associated with the Aircraft Nuclear Propulsion program), located in a remote area of the NRTS known as Test Area North, about 35 miles away.